Nicolau Menezes

-Nicolau Menezes was an Indian independence activist and teacher from Goa.
+Nicolau Menezes was an Indian independence activist and teacher.
 Along with Vaman Sardesai and Libia Lobo, he ran an underground radio station, Voice of Freedom, that transmitted across Portuguese Goa from 1955 to 1961, advocating the cause of the Goan independence movement.

 Early life

 Nicolau Joao Menezes was from Divar and was the brother of Armando Menezes.
 Both brothers were teachers.
 He was married to Alda.

-Goa liberation movement
+Goan independence movement

 Menezes lived in Bombay in hiding during the 1950s.
 In June 1954, the Goa Liberation Council was formed in Bombay, with Nicolau Menezes and his brother Armando Menezes as members.
 They published a fortnightly journal, Goan Tribune, with the intention of highlighting the atrocities of the Portuguese in Goa.
 This was then distributed by them to political leaders from both India and of western countries.

 In June 1957, Menezes was part of a delegation of 11 Goans chosen for consultation by then Prime Minister of India, Jawaharlal Nehru.
 Others included his brother Armando Menezes, along with Luis Gracias, J. N. Heredia, Peter Alvares, Evágrio Jorge, Vishwanath Lawande, Rama Hegde, Gerald Pereira, Pundalik Gaitonde and Purushottam Kakodkar.

 Menezes was a member of the T. B. Cunha Memorial Committee.